9 best onboarding practices you’ll wish you knew sooner

 Consider alternating check-in agendas.
 One is manager-led for you to communicate tasks and upcoming projects.
 The following check-in is employee-led for them to voice their needs.
 It can be difficult for an employee to ask for support or voice challenges when the check-in is always manager-led.

-8. Ease into work.
+8. Ease into work

 Getting thrown into the deep end is a quick way to drive new employees towards the door.
 Onboarding best practices should ease the employee into work gradually.
-Ensure they’ve had enough time to get the physical lay of the land, receive any training necessary, and connect with the right coworkers first.
+Ensure they've had enough time to get the physical lay of the land, receive any training necessary, and connect with the right coworkers first.
 Shadowing another employee with similar responsibilities or an outgoing employee in the same position (if possible) is a great way to introduce daily work tasks in a low-pressure environment.
-Shadowing also helps current teams to accept the new hire as an authority when someone figuratively “passes them the baton.”

-9. Design accountability.
+9. Design accountability

 Hiring managers as well as team managers need to be held accountable for carrying out a consistent onboarding process.
 Create performance metrics for managers that capture their role in the onboarding process.